doctolib/safe-pg-migrations/README.md

 ## Motivation

 Writing a safe migration can be daunting.
-Numerous articles have been written on the topic and a few gems are trying to address the problem.
+Numerous articles, [including ours](https://medium.com/doctolib/stop-worrying-about-postgresql-locks-in-your-rails-migrations-3426027e9cc9), have been written on the topic and a few gems are trying to address the problem.
 Even for someone who has a pretty good command of Postgres, remembering all the subtleties of explicit locking is not a piece of cake.

 Active Record means developers don't have to be proficient in SQL to interact with a database.
 In the same way, **Safe PG Migrations** was created so that developers don't have to understand the ins and outs of Postgres to write a safe migration.